JeromeRReduta/AppOpener/README.md

 2. Executable files as the first entry in each row - this program WILL exit prematurely if the first entry is blank or not a .exe file
 3. If you have more than 1 url, it goes in a new cell/space to the RIGHT of the .exe file
 4. Absolute paths only please.
+5. No ampersands or anything that could cause a shell injection.
+IF YOU BREAK THIS RULE I AM NOT LIABLE.

 # Running the file